andrijun0406/csc-lab-mslab-azurestackhci23h2/README.md

 New-AzRoleAssignment -ObjectId $ObjectId -ResourceGroupName $ResourceGroupName -RoleDefinitionName "Key Vault Administrator"
 ```
 * Configure new admin password on nodes (as Cloud Deployment requires at least 12chars)
+> if failed, you might need to set trusted host again
 ```powershell
 #change password of local admin to be at least 12 chars
 Invoke-Command -ComputerName $servers -ScriptBlock {